Boyer–Moore string-search algorithm: Description

-The good suffix rule is markedly more complex in both concept and implementation than the bad character rule.
-Like the bad character rule, it also exploits the algorithm's feature of comparisons beginning at the end of the pattern and proceeding towards the pattern's start.
+The good-suffix rule is markedly more complex in both concept and implementation than the bad-character rule.
+Like the bad-character rule, it also exploits the algorithm's feature of comparisons beginning at the end of the pattern and proceeding towards the pattern's start.
 It can be described as follows:

-Suppose for a given alignment of P and T, a substring t of T matches a suffix of P, but a mismatch occurs at the next comparison to the left.
+Suppose for a given alignment of P and T, a substring t of T matches a suffix of P and suppose t is the largest such substring for the given alignment.